Directly to the content

 • Maximum charging power: Up to 72 kW

-• Power sharing: Lower power output for urban environments
+• Power Sharing: Lower power output for urban environments

 • Number of vehicles charging simultaneously: 1 vehicle per charging station

-Special features: Specially developed for urban areas to optimize space and ensure reliable charging in parking garages and shopping centers.
+Features: Specifically designed for urban areas to optimize space and ensure reliable charging in parking garages and shopping centers.

 Mobile Supercharger

-Comparison of the Supercharger versions
+Comparison of Supercharger Versions

-Supercharger version
+Supercharger Version

 Max Power Output